fmerg/pymerkle/USAGE.md

 these parameters by just feeding the proof into any of the available validation mechanisms.

-- that the tree's current root-hash is at any moment publicly known (or at least trasnmittable between mutually trusted parties).
-Given a Merkle-tree `tree`, the root-hash is available by just invoking the property `.rootHash` as follows:
+The role of *commitment* in Merkle-proofs is played by the tree's root-hash.
+In the present implementation, given a Merkle-tree ``tree``, the current root-hash is always available via the ``.rootHash`` property:

 ```python
 root_hash = tree.rootHash